gkampitakis/go-snaps/README.md

 - Cupaloy is a great and simple Golang snapshoting solution.
 - The [logo](https://github.com/MariaLetta/free-gophers-pack) was made by [MariaLetta](https://github.com/MariaLetta).

-## Notes
+## Appendix

-1. ⚠️ When running a specific test file by specifying a path `go test ./my_test.go`, `go-snaps` can't track the path so it will mistakenly mark snapshots as obsolete.
+> [!WARNING]

-2. The order in which tests are written might not be the same order that snapshots are saved in the file.
+> When running a specific test file by specifying a path `go test ./my_test.go`, `go-snaps` can't track the path so it will mistakenly mark snapshots as obsolete.

-3. If your snapshot data contain the termination characters `---` at the start of a line and after a new line, `go-snaps` will "escape" them and save them as `/-/-/-/`.
-This should not cause any diff issues (false-positives).
+> [!IMPORTANT]

-4. Snapshots should be treated as code.
+> Snapshots should be treated as code.
 The snapshot artifact should be committed alongside code changes, and reviewed as part of your code review process